whatisnuclear/website/msr.md

 	Pa-233 absorbs too many neutrons to maintain a breeding cycle.
 The problem here is that that ex-core U-233 is basically pure weapons-grade U-233 which could be used to make a bomb.
 It usually comes with Zr, but separating Pa from Zr is simple.
 Not many common reactors require such a proliferative step in their fuel cycle.
-Many MSR concepts do not do this, but LFTRs require it.
-Therefore, the owner of a LFTR could be producing bombs on the side.
+Many MSR concepts do not do this, but MSBRs (like the LFTR)
+	require it.
+Therefore, the owner of a MSBRs could be producing bombs on the side.
 Many of the ideas for mitigating this problem (such as U-232 contamination and denaturing) only help against diversion by a nefarious third party.
 The owners of the plant could side-step these kinds of fixes easily, and that&rsquo;s really what matters.  </li>